Camryn Magness: 2012: Breakthrough and One Direction tour

-After releasing her One Direction tour exclusive single 'Now or Never' and becoming the #1 Most Added Independent Artist at Top 40 radio for a second time, Camryn was asked to rejoin One Direction for the remainder of their U.S. tour dates for 2012.
+After releasing her One Direction tour exclusive single "Now or Never" and becoming the No. 1 Most Added Independent Artist at Top 40 radio for a second time, Camryn was asked to rejoin One Direction for the remainder of their U.S. tour dates for 2012.
 After playing 9 sold-out shows with them at this point, One Direction invited Camryn back to open for them on 63 sold-out shows on their 2013 European Take Me Home Tour.

-2013: Take Me Home Tour and 'Lovesick'
+2013: Take Me Home Tour and "Lovesick"

 Camryn started the year by touring with One Direction for 63 sold-out arena concerts on the Take Me Home Tour, making 37 stops all across the United Kingdom before hitting major markets in Europe over a 4-month period.
 Camryn was also joined by openers 5 Seconds of Summer for the 37 United Kingdom tour dates.

 While on tour, Camryn showcased her fourth single 'Lovesick', performing it for radio stations and on TV shows across the continent.
 The largest audience was on May 8, 2013, when Camryn performed for over 36,000 people at the Stockholm Friends Arena in Sweden.
 In Verona, Italy, on May 19, Camryn was caught on top of the historic Arena di Verona with the One Direction boys on syndicated tabloid TMZ.

 After returning to Los Angeles Camryn announced on Twitter that her next single would be "Lovesick".
 The single is expected to be released in October 2013 while it climbs Top 40 and Rhythmic Radio in the United States.

 2016: "Machines"

-Camryn released an "anthemic" single entitled "Machines" on March 25, 2016 The video for the song premiered exclusively via Fuse and fuse.tv.
-She was also a supporting act for Fifth Harmony on several stops of their European leg of the 7/27 Tour.
+Camryn released a single entitled "Machines" on March 25, 2016.
+The video for the song premiered exclusively via Fuse and fuse.tv.
+She also was a supporting act for Fifth Harmony on several stops of their European leg of the 7/27 Tour.